COVID-19 vaccine liability – what are the legal facts and limits

-This article about the Andrew Wakefield movie, 1986: The Act, was written by Dorit Rubinstein Reiss, Professor of Law at the University of California Hastings College of the Law (San Francisco, CA), who is a frequent contributor to this and many other blogs, providing in-depth, and intellectually stimulating, articles about vaccines, medical issues, social policy, and the law.
+This article about COVID-19 vaccine liability was written by Dorit Rubinstein Reiss, Professor of Law at the University of California Hastings College of the Law (San Francisco, CA), who is a frequent contributor to this and many other blogs, providing in-depth, and intellectually stimulating, articles about vaccines, medical issues, social policy, and the law.

 Professor Reiss writes extensively in law journals about the social and legal policies of vaccination.
 Additionally, Reiss is also a member of the Parent Advisory Board of Voices for Vaccines, a parent-led organization that supports and advocates for on-time vaccination and the reduction of vaccine-preventable disease.
 She is also a member of the Vaccines Working Group on Ethics and Policy.

 I have been getting many questions about vaccine manufacturers and liability.
 Here is a short answer.
 There are limits to the ability to sue manufacturers for injuries from routine vaccines given to children or pregnant women.
 They are not absolute and are accompanied by a compensation program that is easier to win in than the regular courts.

 There are very strong limits on the ability to sue manufacturers of emergency products – not just vaccines.
 Those are accompanied by a very hard to use compensation program, that provides limited compensation.